reverendken/slackfun/README.md

-(trout "djc") -- Slap user djc with some kind of fish (chuck "djc") -- Reveal facts about Chuck Norris to user djc
+(trout "djc") -- Slap user djc with some kind of fish (chuck "djc") -- Reveal facts about Chuck Norris to user djc (dune "kw") -- Send a Dune quote to user kw

 ## License